$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 • Proof that the principal applicant's income is sufficient to support the family (the Ausländerbehörde in Germany will assess this — your employer's salary statement typically suffices)

-The spouse files their visa application separately, simultaneously or shortly after the principal applicant's visa is approved.
-They cannot apply before the principal applicant's German residence permit exists.
+The spouse files a separate visa application, simultaneously or shortly after the principal applicant's visa is approved.
+The mission may request proof of the principal applicant's Blue Card or residence status, so coordinate the filing sequence with the German mission.

 Children: Rights and Process